Lorelei (musical): Productions

-In 1973 Carol Channing, who had originated the role of Lorelei Lee in 1949, reprised her role when Lorelei premiered in Oklahoma City at the (6000 seat) Civic Center Music Hall and broke box office records after six straight days of performances sold out within 24 hours.
+In 1973 Carol Channing, who had originated the role of Lorelei Lee in 1949, reprised her role when Lorelei premiered in Oklahoma City at the Civic Center Music Hall and broke box office records after six straight days of performances sold out within 24 hours.
 Lorelei then toured the country for nearly a year and earned a tidy profit.
 According to Steven Suskin, writing in Playbill, "Channing did great business in some places, and only so-so in others; the star pleased audiences, by and large, but the show didn't.
 If the show had impressive grosses along the way, it also had outsized costs as they added songs and threw out songs along the way."

 The musical opened on Broadway at the Palace Theatre on January 27, 1974, following 11 previews and closed on November 3, 1974 after 321 performances.
 The musical was directed by Robert Moore, with choreography by Ernest Flatt and costumes by Alvin Colt.
 The cast featured Tamara Long as Dorothy and Peter Palmer as Gus, with Brandon Maggart, Dody Goodman, and Lee Roy Reams.
 Carol Channing was nominated for the 1974 Tony Award for Best Actress in a Musical.